fzinfz/book/nw/mikrotik.md

 https://wiki.mikrotik.com/wiki/OpenVPN

   tun, RouterOS defines this as ip. tap, which is needed for bridge mode gateways.
-RouterOS defines this as ethernet.成都
+RouterOS defines this as ethernet.